 Personal loans generally have lower interest rates compared to credit cards.
 Consolidating credit card debt with a fixed-rate personal loan can lead to savings over the loan's duration.
 Additionally, personal loans have a fixed payment end date, unlike the revolving nature of credit cards.

+Many online lenders offer personal loans with a simple application process.
+You can use a loan comparison site to explore interest rates and loan terms you qualify for.
 When you apply for a personal loan, the lender will perform a hard credit inquiry on your credit report, which can temporarily decrease your credit score.
 The lower score may be removed from your report in a few months.

-Using a personal loan for debt consolidation may have drawbacks, including origination fees that increase your total repayment balance.
+If approved, the lender will send you the loan proceeds as a lump sum to pay off your other debts.
+You'll then be responsible for making monthly payments on the personal loan.
+Be aware that using a personal loan for debt consolidation may have drawbacks, including origination fees that increase your total repayment balance.
 Additional charges like late fees or prepayment penalties may also apply.
 Before signing the loan agreement, ensure you are aware of any associated costs.

 Home equity loans